fridge23/fridge23.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information Science, University of Pittsburgh, 2028 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Intelligent System, National University of Singapore, 2023
+* B.S. in Communication Engineering, University of Electronic Science and Technology of China, 2021
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electronic Engineering, University of Glasgow, 2021

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Spring 2022: Research Assistant
-  * Github University
+  *  Illinois Advanced Research Center at Singapore
-  * Duties includes: Updates and improvements to template
+  * Duties includes: Working on anormaly detection in smart grid system.
-  * Supervisor: The Users
+  * Supervisor: Lou, Xin and Zhou, Pengfei

-* Fall 2015: Research Assistant
+* 2023.07-2023.12: Machine Learning Algorithm Engineer
-  * Github University
+  * MeiTuan
-  * Duties included: Merging pull requests
+  * Duties included: Individually developed a multimodal AI assistant which can do hotel recommendation and question answering by text and image using JAVA and Python.
   * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3

 Publications
 ======